intervortex/vortex/site/content/posts/blurbs/2023-07-06-blurb-state-of-the-vortex-mid-year-2023.md

 **\[6.]** Thy Catafalque - Alföld

-I expected Alföld's sound to be similar in style to Naiv and Vadak and, though I mildly enjoyed both of those, I didn't want it to be another one for the pile of "acceptable" records in his recent discography.
+I expected Alföld to be similar in style to Naiv and Vadak and, though I mildly enjoyed both of those, I didn't want it to be another one for the pile of "acceptable" records in his recent discography.
 I'm glad Tamás Katái is unencumbered by such expectations.
 The heavier approach added a certain spice that had been missing from his releases since Meta but I'm not entirely sold on the execution.
 I'm keen to listen to it a fair few more times, but it seems clear to me that while Alföld is a good record, it would've certainly benefitted from more time in the oven, working out sequencing, structure and flow.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=3805927399/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}